Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To create a Managed Service for Greenplum® cluster:
+To create a Yandex MPP Analytics for PostgreSQL cluster:

-1. Using the command line, navigate to the folder that will contain the Terraform configuration files with an infrastructure plan.
-Create the directory if it does not exist.
+1. In the command line, navigate to the directory that contains the Terraform configuration files with the infrastructure plan.
+If there is no such directory, create one.

-2. If you do not have Terraform yet, install it and configure its Yandex Cloud provider.
+2. If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

 3. Create a configuration file describing the cloud network and subnets.